chevereto/docker/guides/portainer.md

 ## Requirements

-To use this system with [Portainer](https://www.portainer.io/) you need the Chevereto image build already made and available in the private container registry of your choice.
+To use Chevereto with [Portainer](https://www.portainer.io/) you need the Chevereto image build already made and available in the private container registry of your choice.

 ## Installation

-1. Install Portainer
+1. Install **Portainer**
 2. Once installed, go to **Registries**
-3. Add the user credentials for your container registry
+3. Add the user credentials for your **container registry**

 ## Chevereto in Portainer